Learn about actual and potential costs

 How risky is the supply chain?

 Methanol suppliers face a moderate level of supply chain risk on average.
 The primary input in the production of methanol, natural gas, is highly volatile in both price and supply.
 Natural gas processors face significant risks because operations can take years to establish.
-In addition to the cost of starting a project,...
+In addition to the cost of starting...
 Subscribe to learn more.